dewhallez/Dewhallez/README.md

 ### Hi there 👋 I'm Akinwale 👨‍💻

-I'm a results-driven Data Engineerbased in Atlanta, speci alizing in designing and building scalable data solutions for modern businesses.
+I'm a results-driven Data Engineer based in Atlanta, specializing in designing and building scalable data solutions for modern businesses.
 With a strong foundation in cloud computing, data architecture, and open source technologies, I am passionate about transforming data into actionable insights and driving innovation through automation and best practices.

 ---